• About

 Add the bulgur to the meat and start kneading the mixture with your hands until everything is mixed together (it takes around 5-7 minutes so keep mixing).
 If you feel the mixture needs it, place your hands in a bowl of cold water and then mix again.

 Once everything is combined, shape the mixture into a large ball.
 Move it to the serving dish and start patting it down until it covers the entire serving plate.
+Use a fork to make lines across the kibbeh nayeh.
+You can do these vertically, horizontally, or both.
+Then, drizzle the dish with extra virgin olive oil which is going to flow right in these lines.
+Decorate with greens or mint and serve with fresh pita bread.

-Variations
+Kibbeh Nayeh Variations

 Kibbeh nayeh is the most popular raw meat dish in Lebanese cooking.
 Every area in Lebanon has its variation of kibbeh nayeh.
 One version that comes from South Lebanon includes a strong taste of cumin.
-Another features some dried red chili powder (or cayenne pepper).
+Another version features dried red chili powder (or cayenne pepper).
 One additional way of making raw kibbeh is adding fresh herbs like fresh mint sprigs and fresh basil leaves when grinding the meat.

 There are two main ways to grind meat for kibbeh nayeh.
 One is a method used in the old days: beating the meat using a pestle and mortar.
 The other is to use a good food processor or meat grinder.